outpostHQ/numl/README.md

 - **For beginners** Use a well-thought-out Design System with automatic Dark Scheme and High Contrast Mode for rapid development of adaptive and accessible UIs.
 Create new components by nesting or/and styling foundation elements.
 - **For enthusiastic** Customize the Numl Design System to the smallest detail in runtime using HTML.
 Use behaviors and control system to add simple interactions.
 Add your favorite framework (**Vue.js**, **Angular**, **React**, **Svelte**...) for complex logic.
 - **For experts** Use JavaScript API to create elements that follow your Design System on top of the **Numl**.
 Integrate Design Tokens into elements to have more control.
-Add your own unique elements, styles, and behaviors.
+Add your own unique elements, styles, behaviors, and tokens.

 ## Another UI Framework?
 Why should I care?